KhushiMahto6/First_Repo/README.md

 # First_Repo
-This is my first program.
+This is my first git repository.